bobanetwork/boba_legacy/README.md

 docker-compose run integration_tests
 ```

-Expect the full test suite to complete in between *30 minutes* to *two hours* depending on your computer hardware.
+Expect the full test suite with more than 110 tests including load tests to complete in between *30 minutes* to *two hours* depending on your computer hardware.

 ### Viewing docker container logs